mohitjoer/internship-project/README.md

   - Description
   - Category (Product / Service / Support)
   - Priority (Low / Medium / High)
-- Once submitted, the complaint goes straight into the database.
+- Once submitted, the complaint goes straight into the database
-- The admin instantly gets an email notification about the new complaint.
+- The admin instantly gets an email notification about the new complaint

 ### 🛡 For Admins:
-- View all complaints in a clean table view.
+- View all complaints in a clean table view
-- Filter by **status** or **priority**.
+- Filter by **status** or **priority**
 - Change the status to:
   - Pending
   - In Progress
   - Resolved
-- Deleting a complaint is just one click away.
+- Delete complaints with one click
-- When the status changes, the admin receives an **email confirmation**.
+- Receive **email confirmations** when status changes to Resolved

 ---

 ## 🧰 Tech Stack

 - **Frontend**: Next.js 15 (App Router) + TypeScript + Tailwind CSS + shadcn/ui
 - **Backend**: Next.js API Routes
 - **Database**: MongoDB (Mongoose)